foteye/Wk10-OOP-TemplateEngine-FotiMougos/README.md

   * LAST MINUTE HOMEWORK FOTI
   * Remember to npm install
   * Tests done by jest are really powerful if used correctly
   * TDD is not something I'm particularly comfortable with when designing something from scratch.
-I think it can be more handy when extending functionality of an existing program or working in a domain you're more comfortable with.
+I think it can be more handy when extending functionality of an existing program or working in a domain you're more comfortable with, like this instance
+  * no time for bonus